-7.2.3 Additional robustness tests
+7.2.2 Additional robustness tests

-We have also run a set of alternative robustness tests: First, we used an alternative assumption for the effective payroll tax, and, second, we included business owners with links to more than one workplace, introducing the risk that CHC-owners are linked to the wrong workplace.
-Third, we included also CHCs with more than one owner.
+We have also run a set of alternative robustness tests: First, we used an alternative assumption for the effective payroll tax, and, second, we included only business owners with links to one workplace, in order to reduce the risk that CHC-owners are linked to the wrong workplace.
+Third, we excluded all CHCs with more than one owner, since it is less clear how the decision on organizational form is made when there are several owners.
 Fourth, we omitted year 2004 from the estimation, since for 2004 we do not have access to information on lagged variables that are needed for the tax calculations, and instead use current values for that year.
-All these specifications were run using the specification of Table 2, i.e. excluding the control function for the direct effect of the variables that determine the tax rates.
-The tax coefficients from these alternative specifications, which are given in Table A.4 in the Appendix, range from 0.4-0.7.
+The tax coefficients from these alternative specifications, which are given in Table A.4 in the Appendix, range from 0.64-0.84.